-1 managers are selected, all the members are the managers.
-2 (b) each manager has equal rights in the management and conduct of the unincorporated 3 nonprofit association's activities; 4 (c) all matters relating to the unincorporated nonprofit association's activities are decided 5 by its managers except for those matters reserved for approval by members in Section [16]; and 6 (d) a difference among managers is decided by a majority of the managers.
-7 Comment 8 9 1.
+2 the association.
+If no managers are selected, all the members are the managers.
+3 (b) each manager has equal rights in the management and conduct of the unincorporated 4 nonprofit association's activities; 5 (c) all matters relating to the unincorporated nonprofit association's activities are decided 6 by its managers; and 7 (d) a difference among managers is decided by a majority of the managers.
+8 Comment 9 10 1.
 "Manager" is a defined term.
-See Section 2(3).
-10 11 2.
+See Principle #4.
+11 12 2.
 The default rule is all members are managers.
-In UNAs such as churches with large numbers of members, this default rule will rarely be applicable because the governing principles 12 13 will in most situations provide a selection process for managers.
-14 15 3.
-Subsections (b)(each manager has equal management rights), (c)(managers manage the 16 UNA's activities), and (d)(differences between the managers are resolved by majority vote) are 17 consistent with the rights of general partners in a partnership and the managers of a limited 18 liability company.
-See Uniform Partnership Act (1997) §401; Revised Uniform Limited 19 Liability Company Act (2006) §407.
-20 21 4.
-The rules in this Section are default rules that can be varied by a UNA's governing 22 principles.
+In UNAs such as churches with large 13 numbers of members, this default rule will rarely be applicable because the governing principles 14 will in most situations provide a selection process for managers.
+15 16 3.
+Subsections (b)(each manager has equal management rights), (c)(managers manage the 17 UNA's activities), and (d)(differences between the managers are resolved by majority vote) are 18 consistent with the rights of general partners in a partnership and the managers of a limited 19 liability company.
+See Uniform Partnership Act (1997) §401; Revised Uniform Limited 20 Liability Company Act (2006) §407.
+21 22 4.
+The rules in this Section are default rules that can be varied by a UNA's governing 23 principles.
+24 25 5.
 The intent is to allow maximum flexibility.
-The UNA's governing principles can 23 provide for any type of managerial structure the UNA wants to have.
-Choices range from a 24 traditional board of directors or board of trustees, to third parties who manage the UNA under a 25 contract.
-The managerial responsibilities can be split between the various managers (e.g., one 26 manager in charge of finances, another in charge of programs).
-Members who are also managers 27 will have a dual status and their duties and liabilities will be based on the capacity in which they 28 are acting at the time an action (or omission) takes place.
-29 30 Derivation: Principles #s 28 and 29.
-31 32 SECTION 23.
+The UNA's governing principles can 26 provide for any type of managerial structure the UNA wants to have.
+Choices range from a 27 traditional board of directors or board of trustees, to third parties who manage the UNA under a 28 contract.
+The managerial responsibilities can be split between the various managers (e.g., one manager in charge of finances, another in charge of programs).
+Members who are also managers 29 30 will have a dual status and their duties and liabilities will be based on the capacity in which they 31 are acting at the time an action (or omission) takes place.
+32 33 Derivation: Principles #s 28 and 29.
+34 SECTION 23.
 DUTIES OF MANAGERS.
-33 (a) A manager of an unincorporated nonprofit association owes to the association and to 34 the members the duties of loyalty, care and good faith.
-35 (b) A manager of an unincorporated nonprofit association shall perform the management
+35 36 (a) A manager of an unincorporated nonprofit association shall perform the management managers in accordance with Section [16].
+A manager may, but does not have to be a member of